"MedicalWebPage"

 Dance Therapy for Diabetes

 For those looking for unconventional solutions to manage diabetes, dance therapy could prove to be an interesting choice.
-One must remember that diabetes can take a toll on your physical, mental and emotional health, and dance can relieve stress from diabetes.
+One must remember that diabetes can take a toll on your physical, mental and emotional health, and dance can also help relieve stress from diabetes.
 Besides maintaining physical health, dance also triggers significant levels of positivity.

 Benefits of Dance Therapy in Diabetes